-Key speed reading strategies for the UCAT:
+Check out key speed reading strategies for the UCAT:

-B) Focus on verbs and nouns (the most meaningful words) to save time.
+Focus on verbs and nouns (the most meaningful words) to save time.

 Ollie Campbell, the CEO of Milanote, reported a 23% increase in company productivity after introducing quiet times into the working day.

-Once you’ve seen many hundreds or even thousands of questions, you will start to hone your analytical abilities and recognise repeating ideas within questions.
+Once you’ve seen hundreds or even thousands of questions, you will start to hone your analytical abilities and recognise repeating ideas within questions.